Frequently Asked Questions

 The Extended Phonic Code includes the vowel and consonant sounds which are represented by alternative spellings.
 E.g.: ai, ay, a, ea, a-e etc. all spell the sound ‘ae’.
 In our books, the Extended Phonic Code is taught in Levels 1, 2, 3 & 4 and the Split Vowel Spelling Books in the Dandelion Readers Series and for older readers in the Alba, Totem, Rescue, Titan, Talisman 1 & Talisman 2 Series.

 In general, our books can be used with any phonics programme a school is using.
-Every programme introduces the sounds in a slightly different order.
-Our books follow the Sounds-Write Reading and Spelling programme.
+Every programme introduces the sounds in a slightly different order, our books follow the Sounds-Write Reading and Spelling programme.
 Each of our books lists what the pupil needs to know before reading.

 If the order of the introduction of sounds is different, delay the reading by a few weeks until the pupil has covered the sounds.
-To check the phonic progression, see the back of the books or ‘Phonic Progression Chart‘.
+To check the phonic progression, see the back of the books or see our ‘Phonic Progression Chart‘.

 For what age group are the books suitable?